Chris Laidlaw

 Christopher Robert Laidlaw (born 16 November 1943) is a New Zealand politician and former rugby union player, Rhodes Scholar, public servant, diplomat and radio host.

 Early life

 Laidlaw was born in Dunedin and schooled at King's High School from 1957 to 1961, where he played in the first rugby team.

-Laidlaw attended Otago University from 1962 to 1966, after which he went overseas with the All Blacks.
+Laidlaw attended Otago University from 1962 to 1966, and completed a master's degree in 1968, after which he went overseas with the All Blacks.
 In 1969 he took up his Rhodes Scholarship at Merton College, Oxford.

 Rugby union career

 Described as a rugby prodigy, Laidlaw was immediately selected for the University A side in 1962 upon leaving school.
 Such was the impact of his play that during the same year he played for an Otago representative side, for a South Island regional side, and for New Zealand Universities.
 Personal training sessions with former All Black Charlie Saxton endowed Laidlaw with "a marvellous pass and an accurate kick from forward base".